 Azure to Azure disaster recovery architecture

-This article describes the architecture used when you replicate, fail over, and recover Azure virtual machines (VMs) between Azure regions, using the Azure Site Recovery service.
+This article describes the architecture used when you deploy disaster recovery with replication, failover, and recovery of Azure virtual machines (VMs) between Azure regions, using the Azure Site Recovery service.

 The following graphic provides a high-level view of an Azure VM environment in a specific region (in this example, the East US location).
 In an Azure VM environment: